Check rates. No credit impact.

 Fiona is a loan marketplace, so while the Fiona tool does not charge any fees, some of the lenders you’ll see on Fiona might.
 Fiona searches a list of lenders and shows the loan options available to you.
 These loan options may have different interest rates, and some may charge a loan origination fee, late fees, and prepayment penalties.

-Whether you choose to take out a personal loan or refinance your debt depends on your situation.
+Whether you choose to take out a personal loan or refinance your existing debt depends on your situation.
 Your credit score, loan payment history, credit card payments, and credit history are all contributing factors.
 In short, research both refinancing and personal loans before deciding which option is right for you.

-One way you could do that is an online personal loan calculator.
+One way you could do that is with an online personal loan calculator.
 NerdWallet and other companies offer personal loan calculators free of charge.
 While tools like that can be useful, don’t forget that they show you an estimate and not the final loan.

 Fiona will show personal loans to those with different credit profiles.
 While having good credit can give you more options, Fiona gives you the chance to find the best personal loans for your situation.